hawth-rne/llamas_grant_proposals/README.md

 Clearly communicating the nuances and daily events of the Curve ecosystem in a compelling way showcases its vibrancy and will attract new participants and contributors.

-Example: the data-first graphs and content supporting the crvUSD launch have made an incredibly complex system easier to understand, use and champion.
+Example: the data-first graphs and content supporting the crvUSD launch have made an incredibly complex system easier to understand and use.

 ## Proposers

 Hawthorne and Panda, co-founders of the LLamas ([notion.so/the-llamas](https://www.notion.so/the-llamas/0e3fa69ef54245dea74e1aa17fb86497?v=147051a45bbd41b796adedd261826c2e)), envision building a permissionless talentpool of contributors and founders within the Curve ecosystem.

-We are pursuing our first grant from the Curve DAO Grants Council.
+We are pursuing our first grant from the Curve DAO Grants Council to build this subdao.

 ## Progress

-So far, the job marketplace has completed work for Reserve and a series of collaborations between zkEVM Polygon and Aave, Maker (Spark), and CoW.
+So far, the LLamas job marketplace has completed work for Reserve and a series of collaborations between zkEVM Polygon and Aave, Maker (Spark), and CoW.

-We have located and enabled driven, talented devs across multiple skillsets within our community.
+We have used our platform to locate and enable driven, talented devs across multiple skillsets within our community.
+These projects have all been short-term in nature.

 Now, the project is looking to engage and direct its talent toward long-term contributions to Curve.

 ## Planning

 1. Use LLamas job marketplace to engage a Dev to found the guild
-2. Begin producing as much data-driven writing and visual content as possible in 6 months—— including how-to content to better navigate the ecosystem.
+2. Begin producing as much data-driven writing and visual content as possible in 6 months—— including how-to content to better navigate the ecosystem, in collaboration with existing efforts.
-3. Leverage the different skill sets of driven LLamas jobs market participants to tell compelling data-stories about Curve
+3. Leverage the different skill sets of driven LLamas job market participants to tell compelling data-stories about Curve.
 4. Place content in places that will get the most traction to onboard and attract new users.

 ## Documentation Management
-The content and visual assetes will be hosted on the Jupyter notebook, open to public contributions and updates.
+The content and visual assets will be hosted on the Jupyter notebook, open to public contributions and updates.

 ## Budget
 10,000 USD per month for 6 months, split 75/25 between funding the guild lead and the guild itself.
 Open to review, reworking and extension based on progress at the end of the 6 month period.